 The holidays are right around the corner.
-Days are short, fireplaces are blazing, and families are ready to come together for the season of joy.
+Days are short, fireplaces are blazing, you decluttered your house and families are ready to come together for the season of joy.

 In doing so there are missteps that can be taken along the way regarding food preparation which can ruin the season and create unfortunate stories that follow for years.
 Follow these steps and there will always be a happy Festivus for the rest of us.

 And if you want to go further, you can always learn more about the difference between cleaning and disinfecting.